 In laptops, it started with the Mac Portable, then the PowerBook 100-190cs and the PowerBook Duo 210-550c (excluding PowerBook 500 which is Nubus, please see the section above).

 Multiprocessor support — also called “symmetric multiprocessing” or SMP — is available for this architecture, and is supported by a precompiled Debian kernel image.
 Depending on your install media, this SMP-capable kernel may or may not be installed by default.
 This should not prevent installation, since the standard, non-SMP kernel should boot on SMP systems; the kernel will simply use the first CPU.

 In order to take advantage of multiple processors, you should check to see if a kernel package that supports SMP is installed, and if not, choose an appropriate kernel package.

 You can also build your own customized kernel to support SMP.
 You can find a discussion of how to do this in Section 8.6, “Compiling a New Kernel”.
-At this time (kernel version 3.2.0) the way you enable SMP is to select “Symmetric multi-processing support” in the “Platform support” section of the kernel config.
+At this time (kernel version 3.16) the way you enable SMP is to select “Symmetric multi-processing support” in the “Processor support” section of the kernel config.

 Almost any network interface card (NIC) supported by the Linux kernel should also be supported by the installation system; drivers should normally be loaded automatically.